Request for Proposals

 What are we looking for?

-Focus on physical spaces in Washington, DC – At the root of the DC Community Heritage Project are the philosophies of historic preservation, and the power of the urban landscape to shape our cultures and our lives.
-Projects must demonstrate a connectedness to some aspect of DC’s geography or built environment.
-The best projects will seek to explore how the city’s buildings, streets, neighborhoods, landmarks, parks, and infrastructure have influenced its history.
+Focus on go-go and jazz – At the root of the DC Community Heritage Project are the philosophies of historic preservation, and the power of music to shape our cultures and our lives.
+The best projects will seek to explore how go-go or jazz have influenced the very essence and fabric of DC.

 Strong scholar involvement – One of the goals of HumanitiesDC’s partnership grant programs is to encourage productive relationships between humanities scholars and the public.
 All proposed projects must specify a scholar, and how that person will guide the project throughout the grant cycle.
 Typical scholars have an advanced degree in the humanities discipline most closely related to the proposed project and many have university affiliations, but an appropriate scholar does not always need these credentials.
 In every case, applicants must demonstrate the scholar has the appropriate expertise to serve in that role on the project and that the identified scholar has committed to working on the project throughout the grant cycle.